 The Mehana Brewing Company is Hawaiiʻs largest independently-owned craft brewer.
 Their tasting room and gift shop are open from noon on most days.
 Read more on our website about the Mehana Brewing Company or see a current listing of the opening hours on their website.

 The Hilo Farmers Market is a must-visit if you are in town on a Wednesday or Saturday.
 Over 200 local farmers and artists sell their produce, crafts, gift items and tropical flowers in a festive outdoor atmosphere that recalls back to the old “plantation” days of early Hilo.
-Read more about the Hilo Farmers Market and/or about all Farmers Markets around Hilo
+Read more about the Hilo Farmers Market and the 5 other farmers markets in and close to Hilo.

 Lyman museum and mission house